marcosxaxa/challenge-2/README.md

 Usage:

 ```

 provider "aws" {
     region = "us-west-2"
     profile = "challenge"
 }

 ```

 ## Static Credentials

-:warning: Hard-coded credentials are not recommended in any Terraform configuration and risk secret leakage should this file ever be committed to a public version control system.
+:warning: Hard-coded credentials are not recommended in any Terraform configuration and, it risks secrets leakage should this file ever be committed to a public version control system.
 Static credentials can be provided by adding an access_key and secret_key in-line in the AWS provider block:

 Usage:

 ```

 provider "aws" {
 region = "us-west-2"
 access_key = "my-access-key"
 secret_key = "my-secret-key"
 }

 ```

 ## Cloning the project